morepath/morepath/doc/app_reuse.rst

 These app objects are WSGI applications, but also serve as registries for application configuration information.
 This configuration is specify used decorators.
-Typically apps consist of models and
+Apps consist of paths and views for models:
-views:

 .. code-block:: python